radius-project/blog/radblog/content/posts/2024/radius-dapr/index.md

 # Developer Challenge

-Let's assume you are a developer who is very familar with building applications on AWS.
-You are experimenting with Radius to make your application and its infrastructure deployable to your on-premise cloud and to Azure, in addtion to AWS.
+Let's assume you are a developer who is very familiar with building applications on AWS.
+You are experimenting with Radius to make your application and its infrastructure deployable to your on-premise cloud and to Azure, in addition to AWS.
 You have described a simple Radius application per the snippet below.
 That application includes a front end container connected to AWS DynamoDB for state storage.
 Given this Radius application definition, the application can successfully deploy to AWS, Azure and on-premise via Radius, which is great!
-However, because the applicatoin depends on DynamoDB, a proprietary AWS service, the application can only run succesfully on AWS.
-That is, the application and infrastructure definition and deploynment are portable via Radius, but the application runtime code is not.
+However, because the application depends on DynamoDB, a proprietary AWS service, the application can only run successfully on AWS.
+That is, the application and infrastructure definition and deployment are portable via Radius, but the application runtime code is not.

 ```
 import radius as radius